GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can let medics revive mobs to farm Headhunter stacks
 - you can read chat more easily by enabling high contrast (Settings > Accessibility > High Contrast UI)
 - you can refresh the golden bullet by deconstructing a skill or not targeting any mob with it (ex: Firefly)
-- you can roll off of surfaces shorter than your character (ex: dumpsters, cars, boxes)
+- you can roll off surfaces a bit taller than your character (ex: dumpsters, cars, boxes)
 - you can see additional outlines when using radius-based skills by enabling color blind mode (Settings > Accessibility > Color Blind Mode), making it easier to use such skills
 - you can skip real-time cutscenes by dodge rolling or aiming
 - you can use drones to farm Memento trophies